Static Assets

 And your static site is live from the edge.

-- Static assets only work if they are correctly configured.
-Globe won’t magically serve them unless they’re detected or explicitly listed.
+- Assets must be explicitly configured or detected: Static assets only work if they are correctly configured.
+Globe won't serve them unless they're automatically detected in common directories (like